ken77921/ken77921.github.io/_pages/projects.md

     We proposed a general framework which applies classifiers with different complexity to discriminate segments in an image.
     </p>
     <p>
-    Our unsupervisedhierarchical segmentation results achieve similar or better performance in several standard benchmarks compared with the current state-of-the-art methods based on learning, and has been accepted to ACCV 2014 (<a href="../assets/img/" download>Paper</a>, <a href="../assets/img/" download>Poster</a>).
+    Our unsupervisedhierarchical segmentation results achieve similar or better performance in several standard benchmarks compared with the current state-of-the-art methods based on learning, and has been accepted to ACCV 2014 (<a href="../assets/img/proj10-cv-Hierarchical Image Segmentation without Training-paper.pdf" download="">Paper</a>, <a href="../assets/img/proj10-cv-Hierarchical Image Segmentation without Training-poster.pdf" download="">Poster</a>).
   </p>
   </div>
 </div>